What Is It?

-Explore the house with your friendly guides, Dr Alexandra PArker and Kennedy Tembo, and be enthralled by the story of the Cullinans and their history while also learning about domestic life in Victorian and Edwardian Johannesburg.
+Explore the house with your friendly guides, David Gurney and Monique Jefferson McDonald, and be enthralled by the story of the Cullinans and their history while also learning about domestic life in Victorian and Edwardian Johannesburg.
 Another highlight of this experience will be enjoying a spot of tea and some fluffy scones served in such grand surroundings.

 When Is It?

 Sunday, 10 March 2019 from 14:00 – 16:00.

 How Much Is It?

 R170 per person for members of the Johannesburg Heritage Foundation (click here to find out how to become a member) and R240 per person for non-members, both includes tea and scones.